Have you ever wondered Why iPhone has No Charger? Check out our entire guide for all the details!

 There is always some reason/s behind any and every move.
 The reason Apple has provided is that people already have these items.

 Kaiann Drance, the VP for iPhone marketing said, “People often already have all that [charger and EarPods].
 It’s sitting around in their house.
 They have multiple ones.
 And so, it was kind of not the right thing to do in terms of the larger environmental goals and the larger benefits to the environment.”

 This also directly benefits the environment.
 For anyone wondering how removing the chargers from the box of an iPhone helps the environment, read on.
 Of course, the company also gets to save tons of money.
 So, it really is a win-win.
-Here are the reasons as to Why iPhone 12 has No Charger:
+Here are the reasons as to Why iPhone has No Charger:

 Reduction of e-waste

-This is the more obvious result from not including chargers in the box of your iPhone.
+This is the more obvious result of not including chargers in the box of your iPhone.
 Most people probably have chargers lying around in their house that they have no use for, so why do we need more, this is the factor that made Apple green light the idea.
 So, removing chargers from the box means you will buy one only if you needed one.

-Apple ships millions of iPhones every year, this means millions of chargers won’t see the light of the day and Apple equates this to removing 450,000 cars from the road which is undoubtedly good for the environment.
+Apple ships millions of iPhones every year, which means millions of chargers won’t see the light of the day and Apple equates this to removing 450,000 cars from the road which is undoubtedly good for the environment.